-A new Sky Broadband connection costs £20 if you need a new landline and is free if you already have one.
-There may also be a setup cost depending on the bundle you choose, this is often around £9.95 to cover the delivery cost of your router.
+A new Sky Broadband connection costs £20 if you need a new landline, but it's free if you already have one.
+There may also be a setup cost depending on the bundle you choose.

 Sky TV also takes around two weeks and will require a working phone line or broadband connection.
 The installation can happen at the same time.
-Installation can be free or cost up to £60 depending on your package.
+The installation will depend on your broadband package.

 Plusnet installation times

 Plusnet also uses the BT Openreach network but gives an estimate of around 10 working days for installation (so, again, two weeks).
 If you already have a landline and broadband connection, the switch can happen remotely within 3 working days, and an engineer shouldn't need to visit.
-If you don’t, a similar process as outlined above will happen.

-Plusnet charges £49.99 for a new landline but is free if you already have one.
-There may also be a £9.95 setup cost depending on the package.
+Plusnet charges £49.99 for a new landline, but it’s free if you already have one.
+There may also be a set-up cost, depending on the package.

 TalkTalk installation times

-TalkTalk activationtimes are the same as Plusnet, Sky and BT as they also use the BT Openreach network.
+TalkTalk activation times are the same as Plusnet, Sky and BT as they also use the Openreach network.
 That means a lead time of around two weeks on average if you have a landline and three weeks if you don’t.

-Switching from another provider to TalkTalk takes around 15 days and can be done without an engineer visit if you already have broadband.
+Switching from another provider to TalkTalk takes around 15 days.
+It can be done without an engineer visit if you already have broadband.

-TalkTalk charges around £60 for a new landline if one is required.
-There is usually no setup fee, depending on the package you go for.
+TalkTalk charges up to £60 for a new landline if one is required.
+There is usually no setup fee, depending on the package you choose.

 Other Openreach broadband provider installation times

-There are dozens of other broadband providers who utilise the BT Openreach network to provide services.
-Some include EE, First Utility, iTalk, Post Office, NOW Broadband, and John Lewis Broadband.
+There are dozens of other broadband providers who use the BT Openreach network to provide services.
+Some include EE, italk, NOW Broadband, and Shell Energy Broadband.
 As they all use BT Openreach, the installation times are similar.
 Typically, that would be two weeks lead time for an engineer visit if one is necessary.

 Setup charges vary by provider.
-Some charge nothing for new customers while others like John Lewis, for example, charge £49.99.
 Any setup or installation charge should be clearly outlined before you sign up.

-Virgin Media use their own network.
-Installation times are similar to Openreach network providers at approximately 14 days for a new customer.
+Virgin Media has its own network, but installation times are similar to Openreach network providers, at approximately 14 days for a new customer.

-However. if you have an existing Virgin Media connection they offer a self-service package called QuickStart.
-You can have it posted to your home or collect it from a Collect+ store, and set up your own connection next working day to up to 7 days, if your home's had Virgin Media before.
+However, if you have an existing Virgin Media connection, they offer a self-install package called QuickStart.
+You can have it posted to your home or collect it from a Collect+ store and set up your own connection next working day to up to 7 days, if your home's had Virgin Media before.
 This will save you £30 on a technician's appointment.

 What to watch out for with broadband installation

-The broadband installation and activation process has undergone huge change over the past ten years.
-What used to be a painful and complicated process is now as easy as switching gas or electricity provider.
-You shop around, decide on a package that’s right for you and the provider handles everything else.
+The installation and activation process has undergone changes over the past ten years.
+What used to be a painful and complicated process is now as easy as switching gas or electricity providers.
+You shop around, decide on a package that’s right for you, and the provider handles everything else.

 - No landline.
-As described above, having a new landline installed can delay your connection.
+As described above, having a line installed can delay your connection.
 Much depends on the provider, how busy they are and how many engineers they have on hand.

 - Rented accommodation.
-As broadband installation can require invasive installation, you will need permission from your landlord or agency before installation takes place.
-The disruption is minimal, a small hole drilled into a wall and a box fitted, but you should still seek permission in writing before any installation.
+As broadband installation can require invasive work, you'll need permission from your landlord or agency before it takes place.
+The disruption is minimal — a hole drilled into a wall and a box fitted — but you should still seek permission in writing before any installation.

 - Flats.
-Some flats can provide a challenge for broadband installation depending on whether they were purpose built or converted.
-Your flat may be considered a non-standard installation which may incur extra costs.
+Some flats can provide a challenge for broadband installation, depending on whether they were purpose-built or converted.
+Your flat may be considered a non-standard installation.
+This will mean extra costs.
 It makes sense to discuss this when you’re signing up for your deal.

-- Self-build or new build properties.
-If you’re a self-builder or have just moved into a brand new house, the Post Office and your broadband provider may not have yet caught up.
-You need a postcode for any installation and not having one can delay things slightly.
+- Self-build or new-build properties.
+If you’re a self-builder, or have just moved into a brand-new house, the Post Office and your broadband provider may not have caught up.
+You need a postcode for any installation.
+Not having one can delay things slightly.

 How to speed up broadband installation